East Slavs: Migration

 There is no consensus among scholars as to the urheimat of the Slavs.
-In the first millennium AD, Slavic settlers are likely to have been in contact with other ethnic groups who moved across the East European Plain during the Migration Period.
+In the first millennium AD, Slavic settlers are likely to have been in contact with other ethnic groups who moved across the Eastern European Plain during the Migration Period.
 Between the first and ninth centuries, the Sarmatians, Huns, Alans, Avars, Bulgars, and Magyars passed through the Pontic steppe in their westward migrations.
 Although some of them could have subjugated the region's Slavs, these foreign tribes left little trace in the Slavic lands.
 The Early Middle Ages also saw Slavic expansion as an agriculturist and beekeeper, hunter, fisher, herder, and trapper people.
 By the 8th century, the Slavs were the dominant ethnic group on the East European Plain.

 By 600 AD, the Slavs had split linguistically into southern, western, and eastern branches.
 The East Slavs practiced "slash-and-burn" agricultural methods which took advantage of the extensive forests in which they settled.
 This method of agriculture involved clearing tracts of forest with fire, cultivating it and then moving on after a few years.
 Slash and burn agriculture requires frequent movement because soil cultivated in this manner only yields good harvests for a few years before exhausting itself, and the reliance on slash and burn agriculture by the East Slavs explains their rapid spread through eastern Europe.
 The East Slavs flooded Eastern Europe in two streams.
 One group of tribes settled along the Dnieper river in what is now Ukraine and Belarus to the North; they then spread northward to the northern Volga valley, east of modern-day Moscow and westward to the basins of the northern Dniester and the Southern Buh rivers in present-day Ukraine and southern Ukraine.

 Another group of East Slavs moved to the northeast, where they encountered the Varangians of the Rus' Khaganate and established an important regional centre of Novgorod for protection.
 The same Slavic population also settled the present-day Tver Oblast and the region of Beloozero.
 Having reached the lands of the Merya near Rostov, they linked up with the Dnieper group of Slavic migrants.